 Side mount garage door openers are the final option for a new motor.
 Unlike the other types of drives that technicians install on the ceiling, you install a side mount beside the garage door.
 This means it connects directly to the garage door springs, providing maximum lifting power.
 Because the opener attaches so closely to the door, it also creates minimal vibrations and very little noise.
 Side mount openers are especially popular with heavier garage doors like three-layer insulated steel or real wood.

-From personal experience, we upgraded from a chain drive to a belt drive opener and we barely hear the garage door open anymore, which is nice.
+From personal experience, we upgraded from a chain drive to a belt drive opener and we barely hear the garage door open anymore, which is a game-changer.

-So, based on how loud or quiet you want your garage door to be and how much maintenance want, you should consider which opener is best for you.
+Based on how loud or quiet you want your garage door to be and how much maintenance you can handle, consider which opener is best for you.
 Hopefully, this post will help you decide.

 If this blog article was helpful to you, please like and share so that others might benefit from it, too!
 Also, if you need garage door opener repair or replacement services for your home or business, contact Aaron Overhead Doors today!
 We are experts in all things related to garage doors.
 You can schedule an appointment online or set up a new door consultation.
 Contact us today for instant help from one of our friendly customer service representatives!